-An average of 63 cases of severe (neuroinvasive) LAC disease is reported each year in the United States, and North Carolina comprises approximately one-quarter of those cases.
+An average of 65 cases of severe (neuroinvasive) LAC disease is reported each year in the United States, and North Carolina alone accounts for approximately one-quarter of those cases each year.
 In North Carolina, nearly all cases occur in western Appalachian counties, where the Aedes triseriatus mosquito is most common.